(Disclosure: Some of the links below may be affiliate links)

 People think that the stock market declines more during October than during all the other months.
 There were two big crashes in October.
 The Great Crash of 1929 and the Crash of 1987 were both in October.

 But if we take the statistics over a long time, this effect is not significant.
 More bear markets were ending in October than starting in October.
-This makes it more interesting.
-And these two crashes are actually old enough for most people to ignore them.
+This data makes it more interesting.
+And these two crashes are old enough for most people to ignore them.
 Because of these points, fewer and fewer people believe in the October Effect.

 5. September is the worst month

 On average, since 1950, the Dow Jones Industrial Average (DJIA) has a decline of 0.8%.
 And for the same period, the Standard & Poor’s 500 index has a 0.5% decline.
-This is significantly less than all other months.
+This decline is significantly less than all other months.

-We do not really know why this happens.
+We do not know why this happens.
 It could be that some people cash their returns at the end of the summer, causing some downturn.
 Another possible reason would be that some traders are taking vacations in August.
 And when they come back, they exit some of their positions to cash their returns.
 This lead to some selling pressure and decline.
 But these are just suppositions.
 Overall, the September Effect is just another anomaly.

 6. The United States makes 40% of the world stock market